 Following is my personal or team member’s negative experience with the AfterShokz Air headphones:

-- If you are looking for a good battery backup near 8 hours, you should skip these, you can go for Aftershoz Aeropex.
-Although 6 hours is not less, 8 hours give peace of mind if you go outdoors regularly for any physical activity.
+- If you are looking for a good battery backup near 8 hours, you should skip these; you can go for Aftershoz Aeropex.
+Although 6 hours is not less, 8 hours give you peace of mind if you go outdoors regularly for any physical activity.

 - If you see Aftershokz Air’s price, it is near Aeropex, but it has less battery, it is not waterproof, and there is even no Sport Belt included.
-I think if you like the Aeropex design, you should not buy this one.
+If you like the Aeropex design, you should not buy this one.

 3. Tokani Open Ear Wireless Sports Headphones